kristus123/game-engine/ideas/Dongmaster.md

 Women are looking for him.
 Sexy Nun soldiers are on the lookout for him.
-They have covered their faces because they had sexy bodies, but not sexy faces, and that was important for the women for some reason.
+They cover their faces because they might have sexy bodies, but unfortunately lack good-looking faces and that was important for the women for some reason.

 He kills them in a warehouse in batman style (swoope ned fra taket og ta ut en etter en) He spares one, forcing her to reveal information.

 # 3rd Movie

+I remember Dongmaster goes to space to visit the leader of the women.
+He gets taken as a prisoner, and i believe someone rescues him.
+I think that's how they end up in the jungle.

 # 4th Movie